MrWils/useful-wiki/README.md

 # Status
 The project is on hold.
-I check me email often and extra contributors are welcome.
+I check my email often and extra contributors are welcome.

 ### Frontend
 CSS, HTML